Regions

 Selecting primary for stateful components describes how you change the primary selection mode with a service descriptor.

-1. First, change to the none primary selection mode.
+primary selection mode.
 This is a read-only mode for all regions and all write requests will be rejected.
-The reason for changing to this intermediate mode is to make sure that all events have been replicated without creating new events.
+The reason for changing to this intermediate mode is to make sure that all events have been replicated without creating new events. -

-2. Wait until the deployment of the none primary selection mode has been successfully propagated to all regions.
+primary selection mode has been successfully propagated to all regions.
 Observe in the Akka Console that the rolling update has been completed in all regions.
-You can also make sure that events consumed reach zero in the Control Tower.
-Look for subscriptions with RES in the name.
+You can also make sure that replicated events reach zero in the replication section in the Control Tower. -

 Change the static primary region for stateful components